Arccotangent/amath-ng-cpp/README.md

 amath-ng can be hacked by editing amath-ng.hpp Currently you can hack:
 - The precision of the printed answers in significant figures (default 500)
+- The repetitions of the Miller-Rabin primality test (default 50)

 ## Exact Answer Storage
 In some cases, users may need to store the exact answer returned by amath-ng for later usage.
 This can be done by logging the answer to a file or an environment variable.